salehjg/salehjg/README.md

 ### Hi there 👋
 Welcome :)

 Here, you will find most of my open-source projects.
-Although I also have an account on GitLab as well.
+Although, I also have an account on GitLab.

 Working in these fields are exciting for me:
 - GPGPU
 - FPGA-based acceleration